Marcelo Fernandes

-Marcelo Faria Fernandes ([maʁˈsɛlu feʁˈnɐ̃dʒis]; born 20 April 1974) is a Brazilian football manager and former player who played as a central defender.
+Marcelo Faria Fernandes ([maʁˈsɛlu feʁˈnɐ̃dʒis]; born 20 April 1974) is a Brazilian football coach and former player who played as a central defender.
+He is the current head coach of Ponte Preta.

 Playing career

 Born in Santos, São Paulo, Fernandes played amateur football until his 20s, and began his career at Portuguesa Santista.
 He moved to Santos in 1991, but after failing to break into the club's starting XI, was loaned to Rio Branco de Americana, Remo, Botafogo-SP, América de Natal and Atlético Mineiro, the last one already in 1998.

 Fernandes was released by Peixe in 1999, and returned to Portuguesa Santista.
 He subsequently returned to América-RN, and then played for Criciúma, Joinville, Náutico, Portuguesa and ABC, retiring with the latter in 2003, aged 32.

 Post-playing career

 In 2011 Fernandes joined former club Santos' staff, being appointed as assistant manager.
 On 5 March 2015, after Enderson Moreira's dismissal, he was named interim manager.

 On 12 March, after a 2–1 home win against rivals Palmeiras, Fernandes was definitely appointed as manager.
 On 9 July, after only winning three out of 30 points, he returned to his previous assistant role, being replaced by Dorival Júnior.

 In September 2016, after altercations with Dorival, Fernandes was separated from Santos' first team squad.
 He was also manager of Portuguesa Santista in 2017, after the club reached an agreement with Santos for the loan of certain players, but returned to the club in June of that year.

 Fernandes left Peixe in the end of 2017, being subsequently Edson Leivinha's assistant at Corinthians' under-23 squad.
 In October 2020, he returned to Santos as a permanent assistant coach.

 In November 2020, after manager Cuca and other assistants Cuquinha and Eudes Pedro all tested positive for COVID-19, Fernandes was again interim of the main squad.
 He was an interim in February 2021 after Cuca left, in April 2021 after Ariel Holan resigned, in February 2022 after Fábio Carille was sacked, and in July 2022 after Fabián Bustos was dismissed.

 On 27 July 2022, Fernandes left Santos on a mutual agreement.
+On 6 August of the following year, he returned to the club under the same role, and became an interim head coach for the sixth time in three years on 15 September 2023, after the dismissal of Diego Aguirre.

+Despite improving Santos' form in the first matches, Fernandes was unable to avoid the club's first-ever relegation to the Série B, after a 2–1 home loss to Fortaleza in the last round.
+Back to the assistant role for the 2024 season, he was dismissed from the club on 3 January 2025.

+On 30 April 2025, Fernandes was announced as head coach of Série C side Guarani.
+He led the club out of the relegation zone, but was sacked on 26 July, after a four-match winless run, and took over cross-town rivals Ponte Preta in the same division on 12 August.